-- Flood Zone 1: Comprised of land having a less than 1 in 1,000 annual probability of river or sea flooding in any year (<0.1% AEP) - Flood Zone 2: Comprised of land having between a 1 in 100 (1% AEP) and 1 in 1,000 annual probability of river flooding or 1 in 200 (0.5% AEP) and 1 in 1,000 (0.1% AEP) annual probability of sea flooding. - Flood Zone 3a: This zone comprises land assessed as having a greater than 1 in 100 (>1% AEP) annual probability of river flooding or Land having a 1 in 200 or greater annual probability of sea flooding. - Flood Zone 3b: This zone comprises land where water has to flow or be stored in times of flood (the functional floodplain).
+- Flood Zone 1: Comprised of land having a less than 1 in 1,000 annual probability of river or sea flooding in any year (<0.1% AEP) - Flood Zone 2: Comprised of land having between a 1 in 100 (1% AEP) and 1 in 1,000 annual probability of river flooding or 1 in 200 (0.5% AEP) and 1 in 1,000 (0.1% AEP) annual probability of sea flooding. - Flood Zone 3a: This zone comprises land assessed as having a greater than 1 in 100 (>1% AEP) annual probability of river flooding or Land having a 1 in 200 or greater annual probability of sea flooding. - Flood Zone 3b: This zone is defined nationally as being comprised of land assessed to have a 3.3% or greater change of flooding from any source in any given year or where water has to flow or be stored in times of flood (the functional floodplain).

 Flood Zone 3b, unlike other Zones, does show flood risk that takes account of the presence of existing flood risk management features and flood defences, as land afforded this standard of protection is not appropriately included as functional flood plain.
-The mapping in the SFRA identifies this Flood Zone as land which would flood with a 5% chance in each and every year (a 1 in 20-year annual exceedance probability (AEP)), where detailed modelling exists.
+The mapping in the SFRA identifies this Flood Zone as land which would flood with a 2% chance in each and every year (a 2% AEP or 1 in 50-year event, where detailed modelling exists.
+This approach has been agreed with the Environment Agency and provides a robust and conservative approach to the identification of the functional floodplain.

-Where the 5% AEP outputs are not available, the precautionary approach has been taken using the 1% AEP defended scenario (Flood Zone 3a).
+Where the 2% AEP outputs are not available, the precautionary approach has been taken using the 1% AEP defended scenario (Flood Zone 3a).
 If a proposed development is shown to be within this area, further investigation should be undertaken as part of a detailed site-specific FRA to define and confirm the extent of Flood Zone 3b.